 On paper, the lungo is basically double the volume of traditional espresso.
-The espresso is 1oz, so the lungo comes at 2oz.
-In reality, it can be anywhere between 45 to 60ml, but often baristas stick to the 60ml or 2oz reference.
+The espresso is ~1 oz, so the lungo comes at ~2 oz.
+In reality, it can be anywhere between 45 to 60 ml, but often baristas stick to the 60 ml or 2 oz for reference.

-If looked at per ounce level, the lungo contains less caffeine than espresso.
-But since the lungo is double the amount, you consume more caffeine than with an espresso shot.
-Your body doesn’t distinguish coffee volume, but caffeine content and the lungo, in this case, are more potent.
+If looked at per ounce level, the lungo contains less caffeine (very slightly) than espresso.
+But since the lungo is double the extraction time and more in volume, you consume more caffeine than with an espresso shot.
+So yes, the lungo, in this case is more caffeinated.

 While initially, the lungo is pure black coffee, you can add milk to it once it’s pulled.
-To keep the taste good, brew your lungo, and add up to 20ml milk.
+To keep the taste good, brew your lungo, and add up to 1 oz of milk.
 This amount of milk won’t interfere with the taste of the coffee beans so much, but it will make the flavor milder.